dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/target_database.md

 :::warning Legacy configuration

-For environments on versionless dbt Cloud or dbt Core v1.9+, the `target_database` configuration is now optional.
-Best practices dictate that the `target_database` config should be removed from snapshots in the environment, in which case the snapshots will instead utilize the `generate_database_name` macro by default.
-Project snapshots configured with `target_schema` will continue to work as expected.
+For environments on versionless dbt Cloud or dbt Core v1.9+, the `target_database` configuration is no longer used.
+The field can be removed and the `snapshot` will default to the `generate_database_name` macro or customized with the [`database` configuration](/reference/resource-configs/database)

 :::